-Litha – Summer Solstice (20th – 23rd June)
+The Summer Solstice called Litha (20th – 23rd June)

 If you are new to the traditions of the Litha celebration, or just looking for ways to enhance your existing practices, this post is for you!
 In this article, we will discuss different ways to celebrate Litha and honor the energy and magic of this special day.

+The celebration predates Christianity and existed under different names and traditions around the world.
 Also called: Feast of Saint John the Baptist, Summer Solstice, St. John’s Feast Day, Jāņi, Enyovden, Līþa/ Lithe, Midsommar, Ivan Kupala Day, Juhannus, Mittumaari, Alban Hefin, Gŵyl Ganol yr Haf, Sankthans, Joninės, Jaanipäev, Keskikesä

 The Wheel of the Year – The Goddess is now full and pregnant with a Child, and the Sun God is at the height of His virility.